Large Language Models are Miscalibrated In-Context Learners: RQ2: How to Ensure Performance and Calibration?

-\iparagraph{The findings hold across different model sizes} In order to assess the impact of model sizes, we further conduct experiments with Flan-T5\textsubscript{xl}.
+\rparagraph{The findings hold across different model sizes} In order to assess the impact of model sizes, we further conduct experiments with Flan-T5\textsubscript{xl}.
 For full detailed experiment results, we refer the readers to Table \ref{apptab:xl main results} and \ref{apptab:xl ensemble results} in the Appendix.
 We find that a larger model achieves a better calibration score with SFT and SICL than ZSL and ICL.
 We also witness similar behavior of ICL, surpassing SFT and SICL with or without Batch Calibration on seen data, which aligns with previous findings.
 The results on SST-5 and Hate Speech show that by applying the self-ensembling method, Flan-T5\textsubscript{xl} achieves better performance and lower calibration scores, indicating that the model becomes more `task-specialized'.
 It is also worth noticing that our method is able to improve the performance and decrease the calibration scores on some tasks (Hate Speech) where traditional calibration currently fails.
-In general, this indicates the potential of self-ensembling in improving both task performance and calibration.